 This is the most comprehensive plan IdentityIQ offers.
 It provides monthly credit monitoring from the three major credit bureaus so you can detect threats immediately.
 And it provides a credit score tracker and simulator, as well as a family identity theft protection plan.

 LifeLock has some pretty comprehensive alert options.
-Sign up with them, and you can get identity theft alert options via SMS (aka phone texts), their mobile app, or your email.
+Sign up with them, and you can get identity monitoring alert and data breach notifications via SMS (aka phone texts), their mobile app, or your email.

 Or, if you want, you can even sign up for call alerts and a representative will discuss with you what’s happening and what can be done about it.